 Less than operator

-The < operator returns true if its left-hand side is less than its right-hand side, false otherwise.
+if its left-hand side is less than its right-hand side, false

 let ten @int = 10